-Mike has published seven peer-reviewed journal articles related to managing university IP, commercializing university innovations, and leveraging universities to drive economic development.
+Mike has published eight peer-reviewed journal articles related to commercializing university innovations, growing university innovation ecosystems, managing university IP, and leveraging universities to drive economic development.
 His award winning research on how university innovations get commercialized led to his conceptualization of the 4Ms of innovation commercialization (morphed, mined, milked, and marketed) - a framework for university strategies, policies and practices.

 Mike's initiatives include co-founding the Berkeley Startup Cluster, and the QB3 East Bay Innovation Center - a wet lab startup incubator for bioscience companies in West Berkeley.
 Mike conceived, named, co-championed and was the founding director (part-time) of the award winning SkyDeck - an information technology-oriented startup accelerator in Downtown Berkeley.
 Mike also was on the steering committees for the East Bay Green Corridor, and UC Berkeley's Cleantech-to-Market program.

-In 2015, Mike led the development of UC Berkeley's Entrepreneurship Ecosystem Web Directory - a single source for the University's vast entrepreneurship-related programs and resources.
+In 2015, Mike developed UC Berkeley's Entrepreneurship Ecosystem Web Directory - a prototype website that serves as a single source for the University's vast, dynamic and decentralized entrepreneurship-related programs, resources and events.

 In 2014, Mike became a member of the Advisory Board of the UC Berkeley Data and Democracy Initiative based on his experience co-founding the UC Berkeley spin-out, Peak Democracy Inc - the nation's leading provider of online citizen engagement services that increase public trust in government.